multiplex55/Polars_Parquet_Learning/README.md

 path.
 All heavy lifting is handled by Polars; the GUI simply wires the chosen action to the example functions.

+Enabling the `plotting` feature will add a simple chart viewer using [`egui_plot`](https://crates.io/crates/egui_plot).
+Select a numeric column to display a histogram or line plot.

 ## Additional examples

 The `parquet_examples` module includes several helper functions that showcase